Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Numerical Experiments

-Figure \ref{fig: Bayes_com} depicts the interval estimates for the off-diagonal elements, separated by the true zeros, those with weight 0.2, and those with weight 0.4.
+Figure \ref{fig: Bayes_com} depicts the Bayesian FDR-based ``q-value" for the off-diagonal blocks, separated by the zeros, those with edge weight 0.2, and those with edge weight 0.4.
+We use the identical practical significance threshold $\delta$ (60\% quantile of off-diagonal $\|\hat{\mathbf{\Theta}}_{ij}\|_F$) for both Bayesian functional lasso and horseshoe.
 We can make several observations from this figure.
-First, the thresholding rule with the Bayesian fglasso results in an extremely large number of false positives, compared to the much lower false positive rate with the same rule applied to the functional graphical horseshoe.
+First, the Bayesian fglasso results in more false positives, compared to the lower false positive rate with the same rule applied to the functional graphical horseshoe.
 Thus, the Bayesian functional graphical lasso exhibits behavior similar to that which is known about its scalar counterpart.
-The stronger mass near the origin applied by the horseshoe compared to the Bayesian graphical lasso \citep[][Theorem 3.2]{li2019graphical} results in much better identification of the true zeros in the model.
-Second, for the truly non-zero entries in $\B{\Theta}$, all of the functional graphical horseshoe credible intervals fail to capture the true weight, whereas many of the corresponding intervals under the Bayesian fglasso do capture the true non-zero values.
-This does not necessarily suggest superior estimation fidelity, however.
-Indeed, the fact that the Bayesian fglasso intervals capture more of the non-zero weights is mostly due to the much lower precision (wider intervals) associated with the estimators, as opposed to the generally much narrower intervals around the functional graphical horseshoe estimates.
-In this case, we see the width of the funcional graphical horseshoe credible intervals growing as the signal size goes from 0.2 to 0.4, as would be expected from the results of \cite{VanDerPasEtAl14}, whereas the hierarchical Bayesian fglasso exhibits no such behavior.
-Performance characteristics are quantified in Table \ref{tab: lasso vs horse}.
-In terms of mean squared error of the esimates, the horseshoe again shows very faithful recovery of the true zeros due to its local-global shrinkage property.
-For the non-zero estimates, however, we observe smaller estimation error with the Bayesian fglasso than with the functional graphical horseshoe, though both are small relative to the signal strength.
-The Bayesian fglasso has 1\% and 8\% relative errors for the 0.2 and 0.4 weights, respectively, whereas the functional graphical horseshoe has 16\% and 13\% relative errors, respectively.
+The stronger mass near the origin applied by the horseshoe compared to the Bayesian graphical lasso\citep{li2019graphical} results in much better identification of the true zeros in the model.
+Second, for the truly non-zero entries in $\B{\Theta}$, the functional graphical horseshoe q-values show stronger separation compared with the Bayesian fglasso.
+In Table \ref{tab: lasso_vs_horse} we see the volume of the functional graphical horseshoe credible regions growing as the signal size goes from 0.2 to 0.4, as would be expected from the results of \cite{VanDerPasEtAl14}.
+For the non-zero estimates, we observe more uncertainty under the Bayesian functional graphical horseshoe as the signal size grows from 0.2 to 0.4, while fglasso has less uncertainty as the signal strength increases.
+Hence, edge selection via Bayesian FDR / credible regions under the horseshoe tends to be conservative and that the volumes of the credible regions tends to grow with size of the true signal \citep{VanDerPasEtAl14}.